• Skip to main content

 Traveling boots by Colorado’s Trout Lake.
 Photo: Alex Berger

-The rule of thumb would be finding the balance between the weight and thickness of the air mattress and temperature properties (R-rating).
+The rule of thumb would be to find the balance between the weight and thickness of the air mattress and temperature properties (R-rating).
 Today, the better ones can weigh as little as a few ounces, pack as small and thin as a water bottle, and still be rated for the kind of moody weather you can expect on the Colorado Trail.
 We think it’s generally better to pack a thin air mattress for a simple overnight hike, especially since you can find them with top comfort and support.

 Beaver Lake Trail Black Bear Avon Colorado